Powerful blast near Tashkent airport kills one, injures 162

 One person has been reported killed and 162 others wounded in a powerful explosion at a warehouse near Tashkent airport that sparked a fire and shattered windows in apartment buildings nearby.

-A teenager died after a window frame fell on him, the Ministry of Health said in a statement following Thursday’s explosion.
+A teenager died after a window frame fell on him, Azerbaijan’s Ministry of Health said in a statement following Thursday’s explosion.

 Keep readinglist of 3 items